Back to the Homepage

 Mechanical calculator: very similar the models of 1645 and 1965

-However, the transition was not painless because the ancient computers were used in every field.
-People had little faith in the new "electronic slide rule" and the factories inserted the old instrument on the back, for the sake of safety.
+However, the transition was not painless because the slide rules were used in every field.
+Individuals were skeptical of the new electronic and factories continued to include the traditional instrument on the rear of the modern calculators.

 Faber Calculator, 1975